HowestX/howestx-docs/final.md

 *Note: some networks (the one at Howest GKG in particular) block LDAP traffic to outside networks.
 You may circumvent this by using a VPN, or by using an LDAP server inside that network.*

 You can try this out in a Vagrant devstack box.
 We recommend working in a Python virtual environment.
-First of all, install the `python-ldap` package and its dependencies:
+First of all, install the `python-ldap` package and its dependencies

     $ sudo apt-get install libldap2-dev libsasl2-dev
     $ pip install python-ldap

-Now you can start the Python interpreter and import `python-ldap`:
+Now you can start the Python interpreter and import `python-ldap`

     $ python
     Python 2.7.10 (default, Jun  1 2015, 16:21:46)